ravendb/docs/version_2_5/docs/server/administration/configuration.markdown

 	_Default:_ 128 * 1024 for 64-bit and 16 * 1024 for 32-bit
 	_Minimum:_ 128

+* **Raven/MaxNumberOfItemsToReduceInSingleBatch**
+	The max number of items that will be indexed in a single batch.
+Larger batch size result in faster indexing, but higher memory usage.
+	_Default:_ 1/2 * `Raven/MaxNumberOfItemsToIndexInSingleBatch`
+	_Minimum:_ 128

 * **Raven/MaxNumberOfItemsToPreFetchForIndexing**
 	The max number of items that will be prefetched for indexing.
 Larger batch size result in faster indexing, but higher memory usage.
 	_Default:_ 128 * 1024 for 64-bit and 16 * 1024 for 32-bit